-We’ve all heard the phrase “sex, drugs and rock and roll” and, frankly, it’s incredibly misleading, given what drug addiction does to your sex life.
-In addition to lowering your inhibitions and causing you to engage in more risky sexual behavior, drugs and alcohol affect intimacy in a variety of negative, and potentially critical, ways.
+We’ve all heard the phrase “sex, drugs and rock and roll,” and, frankly, it’s incredibly misleading, given what drug addiction does to your sex life.
+In addition to lowering your inhibitions and causing you to engage in more risky sexual behavior, drugs and alcohol affect intimacy in various negative and potentially critical ways.
 For all of the pop-culture depictions of people getting obliterated and hopping into bed (or couch, or floor or partially rotted out 1985 Pontiac Trans Am) with anyone they see, there’s little discussion of what can, and often does, happen when the lights go out.
-Chronic abuse of illicit drugs and alcohol can affect your sex life and relationships in ways you may not realize, and definitely don’t want to find out.
+Chronic abuse of illicit drugs and alcohol can affect your sex life and relationships in ways you may not realize and definitely don’t want to find out.

 Let’s Start with A Drink: How Does Alcohol Affect Sex Drive, Performance and Longevity?

 When you take someone home from the bar or hook up at a party after you’ve both had a few, don’t be surprised if that’s where it ends.
 While alcohol may increase testosterone levels in both men and women to boost sexual arousal, it can actually interfere with genital response and inhibit your ability to perform.
 The impact of alcohol abuse on sex life generally only worsens over time, leading to chronic issues like erectile and orgasm dysfunction, decreased blood flow to the penis in males and vaginal dryness in women.
 Data suggests that erectile dysfunction is common in alcoholic males.

 The Party (is Over) Drug: Effects of Cocaine on Your Sex Life